 Day 7: Drive back to Fairbanks- be prepared, it’s a 13 hour drive.
 Fly home

-You can always opt to use the days prior to journey back to Fairbanks to break up the long trip, and spend your final day exploring Fairbanks to end your Dalton Highway roadtrip.
+You can always opt to use the days prior to your journey back to Fairbanks to break up the long trip and spend your final day exploring Fairbanks to end your Dalton Highway road trip.

 Looking for more ideas?
 Check out the 34 best things to do in Alaska

 Want To Travel Alaska?
 Are You On A Budget?

 Have Any Questions About This Dalton Highway Road Trip?